microbus-io/fabric/README.md

 All microservices running on `Microbus` comply with the same set of rules, guaranteeing smooth interoperability, straightforward maintainability and verifiable stability.

 * Observe every detail of interaction between microservices
-* Benefit from advanced patterns such as distributed caching, time budgets and acks
+* Benefit from improved reliability with graceful shutdown, time budgets and acks
 * Use the inherent publish/subscribe communication pattern for an event-driven architecture

 [Learn more](./docs/dogma/runtime.md) about the common runtime